TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ReadmeFile.rst

 ======

-Point out interesting statistics of your extension or package in the *badges* placeholder, which should include the latest release version, the total and monthly download rate and the supported TYPO3 versions:
+Point out interesting statistics of your extension or package in the *badges* placeholder, which may include the latest release version, the total and monthly download rate and the supported TYPO3 versions:

 ..  tabs::